 (vi) Road transport is also used as a feeder to other modes of transport such as they provide a link between railway stations, air and seaports.

-In India, roads are classified in the following six classes according to their capacity:
+In India, roads are classified into the following six classes according to their capacity:

 - The government has launched a major road development project linking Delhi-Kolkata- Chennai-Mumbai and Delhi by six-lane Super Highways.

 - The North-South corridors linking Srinagar (Jammu & Kashmir) and Kanyakumari (Tamil Nadu), and East-West Corridor connecting Silcher (Assam) and Porbander (Gujarat) are part of this project.